How To Become A Surrogate Mother? Know The Process And Legal Aspects

 How To Become A Surrogate Mother?

+Surrogacy can be done through an agency or arranged privately.
+No matter how it is done, it is important to remember that surrogacy involves many physical, emotional and legal issues.
 Working through an agency is beneficial as assistance and support is given to both the surrogate mother and the intended parents or individual.
 A good agency will always make sure that all parties get all the help and support they need in all matters related to the surrogacy and protect everyone’s interest.
+The first step to becoming a surrogate mother is to find an agency and get in contact.
+It will provide the prospective surrogate with an application and then find couples or individuals who are looking to have a child.

 • Firstly, a prospective surrogate mother needs to first check if she is qualified.
 The laws that govern surrogacy vary from state to state, and there are state and federal rules that decide who qualifies and who does not qualify to be a surrogate.
 There are stricter provisions in some states to protect both surrogate mothers and prospective parents.
 The agency will explain the rules and qualifications which include age range, overall health and prior the pregnancy experience.
 However, it is important to note that there may also be additional qualifications which can make the whole process of becoming a surrogate mother more challenging.